sadiajahan97/bangla-song-generation-model/README.md

 Ensure you have the following dependencies installed (as listed in `requirements.txt`):

 - `librosa`: For audio sampling and BPM detection.
-- `essentia`: For musical key detection.
+- `essentia-tensorflow`: For musical key detection and genre classification.
 - `pydub`: For audio normalization.
 - `pyAudioAnalysis`: For audio segmentation.
 - `psycopg2-binary`: For PostgreSQL database connectivity.